April trial set for Cuba Gooding Jr. in bar groping case

 Gooding and his attorneys left Wednesday's proceeding without commenting.

+The brief hearing at Manhattan criminal court came as opening statements began in the same building in the prosecution of Harvey Weinstein, a landmark moment for the #MeToo movement.

+Heller has called the charges against Gooding a “distorted overreaction pandering to the current hypersensitive climate where innocent commonplace gestures are now misperceived and mischaracterized as offensive.”
+He has accused prosecutors of amplifying long-ago allegations to bolster an otherwise weak case.

-Attorneys are expected to return to court next week for a hearing on a protective order governing discovery.
+Attorneys in the case are expected to return to court next week for a hearing on a protective order governing discovery.

 Prosecutors wanted an earlier trial date, but Gooding's defense team said it needed more time to examine the evidence.